 Peperomia alata, ‘Winged Peperomia’

-The watermelon peperomia has distinctive watermelon-like striping on its leaves.
-Seen at certain angles, the leaves create an interesting visual effect, looking like tiny watermelons attached to a vine.
-It’s not related to either watermelons or begonias, so its name is deceptive!
+The Watermelon peperomia plant has watermelon-like striped leaves.
+At certain angles, they look like tiny watermelons attached to a vine.
+Watermelon peperomia is not related to either watermelons or begonias.
+Peperomia argyreia (watermelon peperomia) originates in South America.

 Peperomia blanda, ‘Arid-Land Peperomia’, ‘Hairy Peperomia’, ‘Alaala Wai Nui’

-Peperomia obtusifolia, ‘Baby Rubberplant’, ‘Baby Rubber Plant’, ‘Pepper Face’, ‘Blunt-Leaf Peperomia’
+Peperomia obtusifolia, Peperomia clusiifolia ‘Baby Rubberplant’, ‘Baby Rubber Plant’, ‘Pepper Face’, ‘Blunt-Leaf Peperomia’, ‘Marble Peperomia’, ‘Green Peperomia’

 Peperomia pellucida, ‘Pepper Elder’, ‘Shining Bush Plant’, ‘Man To Man’, ‘Silverbush’

 A mustard-like aroma when the leaves are bruised.
 Often used in traditional herbal medicine.
 Clumping growth with succulent-like stalks, heart-shaped fleshy leaves, and shallow epiphytic roots.
 Native to the Americas and Asia.
 Used as a food plant, medicinally, and ornamentally in South and Central America.

 Another specimen great for hanging baskets, this vining plant has oval leaves that look like turtles.
 Needs indirect sunlight and high humidity.